JaiNiranjanM/WeatherForecast/README.md

 ### `npm install`

-Clone the repository and do the initial setup
+Clone the repository and do the initial setup.

 ### `npm start`